Help us match you with local pros in your area

 When selecting an HVAC provider, choose one with technicians that have the appropriate training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 There are no state-level licensing requirements for HVAC technicians in Minnesota, although all contractors must file a $25,000 mechanical contractor bond with the Department of Labor and Industry.
 There may also be local licensing regulations, so always check with your city or municipal government to make sure your contractor meets all requirements.
 Also check a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with positive feedback and stories of satisfied customers.
+Pick a company with great feedback and good customer testimonials.

-Always make sure you understand the details of a planned project.
-For HVAC repairs, your provider should list which parts need replacement and why.
-Confirm that your technician will clean and test your system after repairs are completed to verify that it’s working properly.
-When replacing your HVAC, request that the installation company describe the new features, brand, energy efficiency, estimated installation time, and model.
-Before signing a contract, ask how your provider plans to accurately size the unit for your home and how much it will cost.
+Always make sure you know the details of your project.
+For HVAC repairs, your provider should list which parts require replacement and why.
+Confirm that your technician will clean and test your system after repairs are done to verify that it’s working properly.
+For replacement, ask the contractor to explain the new HVAC system model, features, brand, energy efficiency, and estimated installation time.
+Before work begins, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

-Always get HVAC bids in writing before work begins.
-A comprehensive quote will cover costs for both labor and materials.
-Confirm that you understand all terms before signing the contract.
+Always get HVAC quotes in writing before work begins.
+A detailed quote covers costs for both materials and labor.
+Make sure that you understand all terms before signing the contract.

-You should have your HVAC system inspected approximately twice annually.
-Following an inspection, your technician will tell you what services are needed.
-You should also call a technician if you start noticing issues such as unusual smells, leaks, or strange noises.
-If your home has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected about twice annually.
+After the inspection, your technician will tell you what services are required.
+You should also have your system inspected if you start noticing issues such as strange noises, leaks, or unusual smells.
+If your system has ductwork, you should have it inspected every few years.

-You can save energy during the winter by reducing how much power your HVAC system uses to heat your home.
-Keep your thermostat as low as is comfortable and don't make drastic changes in the temperature — increase or decrease it a few degrees at a time.
-If possible, try switching to a smart thermostat.
+You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
+Keep your thermostat as low as you can and don't make drastic temperature changes — only increase or decrease it a few degrees at a time.
+If you can, try switching to a smart thermostat.

 It takes between one and three days to have your HVAC system installed or replaced.
-If you only need a furnace or a single air conditioning unit, this may take anywhere from a few hours up to two days.
-This timeline will be influenced by the size of your home, how easily accessible your system is, and any new issues your technician uncovers.
+If you need just a furnace or a single air conditioning unit, this can take anywhere from a few hours up to two days.
+This timeline can be determined by the size of your house, the accessibility of your system, and any new issues your technician discovers.

-For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-In Plymouth, you'll probably be fine with a unit that's on the lower end of this range.
-For homes over 1,000 square feet, central air will be more effective than window units for cooling.
+For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
+In Plymouth, you can probably make do with a unit on the lower end of this range.
+For homes over 1,000 square feet, central air will be more effective for cooling than window units.